vasu-arora/Multiplayer-Chess-Game-Software/README.md

-# Chess
+# Multiplayer-Chess-Game-Software
-A chess game in c++ where you can either play against the computer or in multiplayer mode.
+A multiplayer chess game software developed in C++.
+Graphics.h library was used for front-end graphics.